 A mobile card machine is best suited to sellers who are mobile and are travelling on the road between customers.

-Modern card machines have a contactless payment facility.
+Modern card machines have a contactless card payment facility.
 This allows buyers to make a payment of up to £30 by simply tapping their contactless credit card on the machine.

 When you have a PDQ machines there will be several costs in your merchant account contract agreement which you should be aware of.
 These costs may vary depending on whether you decide to buy or lease your payment terminal.